TantaiHaha4487/Spam_Text/README.md

 * Python 3.xx [Download](https://www.python.org/downloads/)

 # Installation
-1. download the ZIP file.
-[Download](https://github.com/tantaihaha4487/Python-Text-Spammer/releases/download/v3.0/main.zip)
+1. download the ZIP file [Download](https://github.com/tantaihaha4487/Python-Text-Spammer/releases/download/v3.0/main.zip) and extract it.
 2. Run `Spammer.exe` to start the programe.

 # How to use